 Start and test the application

-You will now test the solution by sending a flat file invoice from the Sales Department to Contoso, which in turn will receive a EDIFACT INVOIC message.
+You will now test the solution by sending a flat file invoice from the Sales Department to Contoso, which in turn will receive an EDIFACT INVOIC message.
+Upon receiving the invoice, Contoso will send back an acknowledgement to BizTalk.